 Metaphysical realism is the thesis that there exists mind-independent reality, which is accessible to and accessed by human cognition.

-Philosophers have spilt much wasted ink over realism, but the above statement is disarmingly spartan and simple.
-It is simply is the affirmation of existence and its accessibility with human knowledge.
-Most importantly “metaphysical realism” does not mean any characterization of reality; it is not reality described in some transcendental, all-encompassing or God’s-eye point of view; it is what makes falsifying test outcomes.
+Traditionally philosophers have spilt much wasted ink arguing over realism and its alternatives, but the above statement is disarmingly spartan and simple.
+It is simply the affirmation of reality and its accessibility with human knowledge.
+Most importantly “metaphysical realism” does not mean any characterization of reality.
+Nor is it reality described in some transcendental, all-encompassing or God’s-eye point of view; it is what makes falsifying test outcomes falsifying.

 Scientific realism is the thesis that a tested and currently nonfalsified theory offers the most empirically adequate and thus most realistic description of reality at the current time.